-My initial attempt participating in the Inaugural group start, saw me riding a bike I had built for gravel touring: basically the Brodie Argus is a 700mm rigid road tourer with the capacity to add bigger tires and wheels.
+My initial attempt participating in the Inaugural BC Epic 1000 group start that last week in June saw me riding a bike I had built for gravel touring: basically the Brodie Argus is a 700mm rigid road tourer with the capacity to add bigger tires and wheels.
 I had installed 40 mm wide tires to facilitate better roll over on rough terrain, but my attempts to run lower air pressures by going tubeless had not succeeded.

 On my 2nd day, I had successfully risked airing down my tubed tires to avoid some of the beating and bouncing I had endured on the first day.
 Buoyed by that, I continued on day 3 with the tires aired down, but part way through, the prevalent “baby-heads”, buried rocks protruding up on the surface, caused a pinch flat on the front.
 I stopped, unpacked and loosened my front racks to enable removal of the front wheel, and went about replacing the tube.
 On my way again, only to repeat this time-consuming process 6 more times impacting both front and rear tires even after raising the tire pressures again.
 Out of tubes and patches,I was forced to push my bike 15 kms to Beaverdell, catch a ride to Kelowna, and await a shop opening in the morning.
 After the night I had no confidence that this experience would not just repeat if I continued, so I withdrew, fixed my bike and road home to Quesnel on more accommodating back roads.